 Whether or not the first year of university counts is always a talking point with students.
 But even if you go to a uni where your grades in first year don't technically count towards your final degree, this doesn't mean you can spend the year messing about and putting zero effort in.

 Uni is not easy, and lacking a basic grounding of first-year knowledge will make it much trickier to get good grades in the second year.
 Plus, your tutor will be less likely to help you out if they're concerned you haven't been making the effort already.

-Sometimes a 2:1 in your first year is a requirement if you want to apply for a year abroad or a year in industry, and at the very least you still have to pass in order to keep your place on the course.
+Sometimes a 2:1 in your first year is a requirement if you want to apply for a year abroad or a year in industry.
+At the very least, you still have to pass in order to keep your place on the course.